 by Martin Maenza

 My name is Wally West, but everyone knows me as the Flash.
-I’m the fastest man alive on Earth.
-OK, maybe Superman could give me a really good run for the money.
+I’m the Fastest Man Alive on Earth.
+Okay, maybe Superman could give me a really good run for the money.
 We’ve never raced before.
 But he’s a Kryptonian, so I guess he doesn’t quite count.

 In any case, it’s in situations like this that time seems to be practically standing still.
 Normally, I’m used to that and can take advantage of it.
 This time, however, I cannot.
 I’m stuck.